ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-trouble.md

 * Identifying Symptoms - A number of potential causes might lead to the under-performance or non-performance of your instance.
 The first step in efficient troubleshooting is to identify exactly what is going wrong.
 These symptoms might be reported from: vSphere events and alarms, Operations Management in {{site.data.keyword.cloud}} or reported via your Service Desk from one of your users.
 * Isolating the affected components - After you have identified the symptoms of the issue, you must identify the software or hardware components that are affected and might be causing the issue and those components that are not involved.
 Tools such as vCenter Operations Management in {{site.data.keyword.cloud_notm}} assist with this step.
 * Proposing a fix or workaround - Once you understand the symptoms and have isolated the components, you can research possible fixes and workarounds.
-Your system administrators also use the {{site.data.keyword.cloud_notm}} Portal, including the troubleshooting scenarios in this document, IBM ServiceNow, and VMware Knowledgebase.
+Your system administrators also use the {{site.data.keyword.cloud_notm}} portal, including the troubleshooting scenarios in this document, IBM ServiceNow, and VMware Knowledgebase.
 In addition, there are many wikis and blogs that might help.
 For even quicker resolutions, Operations Management in {{site.data.keyword.cloud_notm}} includes a number of remediations for identified issues.
 * Testing Possible Solutions - When you know what the symptoms of the issue are, which components are involved and have proposed a fix/workaround, your system administrators test the solutions systematically until the issue is resolved.

 vSphere includes a user-configurable events and alarms subsystem, which tracks events that occur throughout the vSphere environment and stores the data in log files and the vCenter database.
 This subsystem also enables system administrators to specify the conditions under which alarms are triggered.
 Alarms change state from warnings to more serious alerts as system conditions change, and can trigger automated alarm actions such as to email the system administrator team.
 This functionality is useful when you want to be informed, or take immediate action, when certain events or conditions occur for a specific inventory object, or group of objects.